 Common Questions

-You’ll simply pop them in the oven at 200 F. (93 C.) for about 4-6 hours.
-It all depends on the thickness of your oranges, so after 4 hours, see if they’re still a bit wet.
+You’ll simply pop them in the oven at 200 F. (93 C.) for about 2-4 hours.
+Their dry time all depends on how thick you sliced them, so after 2 hours, see if they’re still a bit wet.

 You’ll know they’re done when they’re only slightly bendable.
 If they’re not completely dry, don’t worry, they’ll continue to dry over the next few days on your tree.

-You can use just about any kind of orange – Valencia, blood orange, tangerine, clementine… you can even use other citrus-like limes, lemons or grapefruits!
+You can use just about any kind of orange including tangerines, mandarines, and clementines.
+You can also use other citrus like limes, lemons or grapefruits!
 The main thing you’ll want to look for is the thickness of skin.

 Here Are a Few More Christmas Crafts and Cocktails!